Latrell Sprewell: 1997 choking incident

-Sprewell's 68-game suspension was the longest suspension given by the NBA until Ron Artest was suspended for the remainder of the 2004–05 season (including the playoffs), totaling to 86 games, due to his involvement in a brawl in Detroit.
+Sprewell's 68-game suspension was the second longest suspension ever issued by the NBA, only eclipsed by Ron Artest in 2004.

 New York Knicks (1999–2003)

 Due to the NBA lockout, Sprewell did not play again until February 1999, after the Warriors traded him to the New York Knicks for John Starks, Chris Mills, and Terry Cummings.
 Sprewell played 37 games for the Knicks that season, playing off the bench in all but four games.

-Many pundits felt that trading for the alleged volatile Sprewell was too big a gamble for the Knicks, but Sprewell vowed he was a changed man.
+Many pundits felt that trading for the allegedly volatile Sprewell was too big a gamble for the Knicks, but Sprewell vowed he was a changed man.
 The Knicks, who at the time still revolved around veteran All-Star center Patrick Ewing, narrowly qualified for the 1999 playoffs, making the field as the eighth seed in the Eastern Conference.
-They navigated past the Miami Heat, Atlanta Hawks and Indiana Pacers, becoming the first eighth seed in NBA history to reach the Finals, where they met the San Antonio Spurs, who beat them in five games.
+They defeated the Miami Heat, Atlanta Hawks and Indiana Pacers, becoming the first eighth seed in NBA history to reach the Finals, where the by-now injury-riddled team were defeated by the San Antonio Spurs in five games.
 Sprewell enjoyed a good series for the most part, averaging 26.0 ppg.
 He tallied 35 points and grabbed 10 rebounds in the Knicks' 78-77 Game 5 loss, and was featured on the cover of the September 1999 issue of SLAM Magazine.

 Sprewell moved into the Knicks' starting lineup for the 1999–2000 season at small forward, and averaged 18.6 points, helping the Knicks to a 50–32 record, good enough for the third seed in the Eastern Conference, led by Sprewell, Ewing and shooting guard Allan Houston.
-The Knicks navigated past the Toronto Raptors in three hard-fought games and the Miami Heat in seven even harder-fought games in the first two rounds of the playoffs, en route to the Eastern Conference Finals against the Indiana Pacers.
+The Knicks advanced past the Toronto Raptors in three games and the Miami Heat in seven in the first two rounds of the playoffs, en route to the Eastern Conference Finals against the Indiana Pacers.
 But their quest for back-to-back NBA Finals appearances came to an end when they lost to the Pacers in 6 games in the Eastern Conference Finals.
-Sprewell averaged 19.7 ppg in the series, and the Knicks gave him a five-year $62 million contract extension.
+Sprewell averaged 19.7 ppg in the series, and the Knicks gave him a five-year, $62 million contract extension.